QubesOS/qubes-doc/user/reference/glossary.rst

       A :term:`qube` that is based on a template.
 Normally, *app qubes* are used to run user applications and store user files.

-      An *app qube* does not have a root filesystem of its own.
-The qube borrows its root filesystem from its  :term:`template`, and only owns its own home directory and user files (in Linux-based qubes, they are the :file:`/home` and :file:`/user/local` directories).
+      An *app qube* does not have a root file system of its own.
+The qube borrows its root file system from its  :term:`template`, and only owns its own home directory and user files.
+(In Linux-based qubes, these are the :file:`/home` and :file:`/usr/local` directories.)

       - Previously known as: ``AppVM``, ``TemplateBasedVM``.